-The financing agreement with the EIB, signed in July 2018, allows the Company to borrow up to €40 million in three tranches to finance its NBTXR3-related research, development and innovation activities in various therapeutic indications, subject to the achievement of a set of agreed performance criteria.
+The financing agreement with the EIB, signed in July 2018, allows the Company to borrow up to EUR 40 million in three tranches to finance its NBTXR3-related research, development and innovation activities in various therapeutic indications, subject to the achievement of a set of agreed performance criteria.

-The agreement is divided into three tranches:
+This agreement is divided into three tranches:

-- a first tranche of €16 million drawn down in October 2018, bearing interest at a fixed rate of 6% and repayable in a single installment within five years of draw down;

-- a second tranche of €14 million drawn down in March 2019, bearing interest at a fixed rate of 5% and repayable over five years beginning two years after drawdown; and - a final tranche of €10 million, bearing interest at a fixed rate of 4%, repayable over five years beginning one year after drawdown.
+- A first tranche of €16.0 million, received in October 2018, subject to a fixed interest rate of 6% and to be repaid in a single installment within five years of its receipt; - A second tranche of €14.0 million, received in March 2019, subject to a fixed interest rate of 5% and to be repaid over five years starting two years after it was obtained (see note 12); and - A final tranche of €10.0 million, subject to a fixed interest rate of 4%, to be repaid over five years starting one year after it is obtained.
+The deadline for requesting this third tranche, initially scheduled as of July 26, 2020, was delayed by 12 months to July 31, 2021.
+As the conditions have not been met by July 31, 2021, the Company will not request the final tranche of the EIB loan.

-As part of this financing agreement, the Company also signed a "royalties agreement" whereby it has agreed to pay the EIB an additional annual fee based on the Company's consolidated sales in the six years as of January 1, 2021.
+As part of this financing agreement, the Company also signed a "royalties agreement" whereby it has agreed to pay the EIB an additional fee based on the consolidated forecasted sales in the six years as of January 1, 2021.